 The number of refugees coming to Minnesota has gone up and down in recent decades, but in the last couple years, has dropped to historically low levels.
 That’s for a couple reasons, and it mirrors national trends: the initial drop in 2017 came as the result of a freeze on refugee admissions shortly after President Donald Trump took office.
 In subsequent years, Trump has allowed fewer refugees into the U.S. than previous administrations.

-2. People from Burma have surpassed people from Somalia as the most common refugee arrivals to Minnesota.
+2. People from Myanmar have surpassed people from Somalia as the most common refugee arrivals to Minnesota.

 Minnesota became home to a sizable Somali refugee population after the state started accepting refugees after civil war broke out in the 1990s.
 Today, the Twin Cities are believed to have the largest concentration of Somali-Americans in the U.S.